European Commissioner for Cohesion and Reforms

 The Commissioner for Cohesion and Reforms is a portfolio within the European Commission.
 The current Commissioner is Raffaele Fitto.

 The portfolio is responsible for managing the regional policy of the European Union, such as the European Regional Development Fund, which takes up a third of the EU's budget.

 Current commissioner

-Commissioner Raffaele Fitto was approved by the European Parliament in 2024.
+Commissioner Raffaele Fitto, along with the broader Von der Leyen Commission II, was approved by the European Parliament in 2024.